AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 Examples:
 *  `editlesson 1 d/MON st/1200` Edits the day and start time of the 1st lesson to be `MON` and `1200` respectively.
-*  `editlesson 2 et/1400 v/Apple Store` Edits the end time and venue of the 2nd person to be `1400` and `Apple Store` respectively.
+*  `editlesson 2 et/1400 v/Apple Store` Edits the end time and venue of the 2nd lesson to be `1400` and `Apple Store` respectively.

 ### Assigning a student to a lesson : `assign`